evbogue/wiredove/README.md

 Try it at: https://wiredove.net/

+For new message notifications subscribe via https://ntfy.sh/wiredove

 The entire application stack runs in a browser window, so there is no installation required.
 You can clone the repo down and deploy it anywhere.
 But because all of the data is local-first you will have the same experience if you use the official Wiredove deployment or do it yourself.

 If you're familiar with Bluesky you can think of Wiredove as a PDS (personal data server) for the Bog5 protocol.
 If you're familiar with Secure-Scuttlebot then you can think of Wiredove as a pub that exists in your web browser.

+### Pub directory server

+Bog5 protocol messages can be long, to make up for this we use a centralized directory to easily sync a users many public keys.

+Here's an example JSON server: https://pub.wiredove.net/ev

+Try it out in your browser: https://wiredove.net/#ev

+The code for this is at https://github.com/evbogue/dovepub

 ### Bog5 protocol messages